DevOps-Represent/mcp-server-workshop/typescript/animal-rescue-mcp-server/part-1-instructions.md

 ```
 import { McpAgent } from "agents/mcp";
 ```
-McpAgent is something we’ve created for this project to make it easier to build your own MCP server.
-It’s not from the SDK itself — but it uses the SDK behind the scenes.
+McpAgent is a wrapper built around the MCP SDK tools, designed to simplify building your own MCP server.
+It’s not part of the SDK itself, but it uses the SDK under the hood.

-Your Class → McpAgent (custom wrapper) → MCP SDK tools (McpServer, etc.)
+MyMCP (your class) → McpAgent (custom wrapper) → MCP SDK tools (McpServer, etc.)

 ```
 import { McpServer } from "@modelcontextprotocol/sdk/server/mcp.js";